ctralie/FaceJam/README.md

 <img src = "http://www.ctralie.com/Research/FaceJam_HAMR2018/therock_AAF_4Components_MaxNormPerComponent.avi_DiffusionMaps.png">

+Verse/chorus separation is clearly visible in the second component, and there is some finer structure in the other components.
 I put the diffusion maps coordinates in the PCA space of facial landmarks, add on an additional vertical eyebrow displacement depending on how close we are to a beat onset, do the warp, and synchronize the result to music.
 And that's it!